hyosung11/Launch-School/Courses/journal.md

 ## 20220224 목요일

 05:58 Already Thursday and only a few more days until I take the interview assessment.
 Michael is taking it in a couple of hours.

+10:58 Laurent couldn't meet.

+11:16 Just off Zoom with Michael.
+He said the interview assessment was a "breeze".

+12:30 Study session with Deepak.

+14:17 Met with Deepak for 90 minutes and went over some of my struggles with Object manipulation.
+Very helpful.